 The month of march is eagerly awaited by every Indian and the reason is the festival of Holi!
 This year this festival was celebrated on 8th to 9th March.
 Let me tell you more about this incredible festival.

-होली (Holi), the color of festival is one of the most important festival of India.
+होली (Holi), the festival of color is one of the most important festival of India.
 In fact, it is the second biggest festival for us after Diwali.
 In Diwali, where the colorful lights play a major attraction, colors are main theme of Holi festival.
 This festival is celebrated all across India irrespective caste and religion.
 People living outside India do celebrate this festival with much passion, and let go all prejudice, creed and discrimination.
 This festival is celebrated from 3 days to 16 days depending on region.

 You could see Indians on every street across India being together and celebrating Holi with powder and water based colors.
 For any stranger, the whole sight could be chaotic as well as incredible at first but for us, it’s this spirit of this festival which bring people together in very passionate way.